PHILIPP111007/phils_network/README.md

 ```

 \
-By default debug is True, so if needed, go to the `.env.toml` file and replace `DEBUG` variable from `“1”` to `“0"`.
+By default debug is True, so if needed, go to the `/phils_network/backend/.env.toml` file and replace `DEBUG` variable from `“1”` to `“0"`.
 With `DEBUG == False` gunicorn starts in daemonized mode.
-See `gunicorn.conf.py` file for more information about gunicorn configuration.
+See `/phils_network/backend/gunicorn.conf.py` file for more information about gunicorn configuration.

 Logging takes place in the tmp folder.
-If DEBUG, file - `backend/tmp/server_debug.log` else `backend/tmp/server_prod.log`.
+If DEBUG, file - `/phils_network/backend/tmp/server_debug.log` else `/phils_network/backend/tmp/server_prod.log`.

 \
 Then go to the frontend directory.